Aviva pension

 • Have you calculated how much income you’ll have from all your pensions when you retire?
 Don’t forget to use the government’s Pension Tracing Service to track down all your pensions

 • Have you checked whether you’re entitled to the State Pension and, if so, how much you’ll receive?
-This depends on how much National Insurance you’ve paid.
+This depends on how much National Insurance contributions you’ve paid.
 You might also be able to claim Pension Credit

 Taking a guaranteed income for life